hutgib2/challenge-4-quiz/README.md

 -   Use data structures to store high scores
 -   Develop a range of functional buttons
 -   Style different elements of a web application

-By achieving these objectives, students will gain a solid foundation in JavaScript, which is essential for developing dynamic web applications.

 ## Screenshots and Links